romevang/Breakout-Room-Project/README.md

 **Used Socket.IO https://socket.io/docs/v4/ libraries.**

 --------------------------------------------------------------------
-### Installation instructions
+### Installation instructions:

-**install NPM:**
+**To install NPM you'll need to install node.js framework:**

-In windows via the installer page on the nodejs.org website Linux/Mac OS use either your package manager of choice or brew on Mac OS.
+In windows via the installer page on the nodejs.org website (https://nodejs.org/en/).

+Linux/Mac OS use either your package manager of choice or brew on Mac OS (Mac OS users can also go to the NodeJS website linked above).

 **install nodemon:**